natethebosch/treasurer-reporting-tool/Readme.md

 Setup:
 --------

+* Install database schema (see src/db-schema/install.sql).
+You may manually change the database name from the default 'treasurer-tool'
-* Edit config.php with the appropriate smtp email information and url root.
+* Edit config.php with the appropriate smtp email information, url root and database information.
 * Update data/info.json with appropriate contact email addresses.

 ### Apache